dasqueel/collegemap/README.md

 # collegemap

-Sinatra app that renders a College Football FCS Team Google Map of where ther players are from.
+Sinatra app that renders a College Football FCS Team Google Map of where their players are from.

 Unfortuantly, it only works for the following 21 teams.